vvksh/simple-blogger/README.md

 - When a post is clicked, the README content is fetched as markdown text and rendered into HTML
 - Because of on-demand fetching, there is noticeable lag on page load, which is fine for my use case.
 - Uses [showdownjs](https://github.com/showdownjs/showdown) to convert markdown to HTML
+- Uses [highlight.js](https://highlightjs.org/) and [mathjax](https://www.mathjax.org/) to format the code blocks and latex blocks once the markdown is converted to html
 - Excludes forked projects by default
 - Use *whitey.css* for styling.
 Inspired by whitey theme from [Typora](https://typora.io/) editor (best markdown editor I've used)
 - Can skip repos if you don't want to create a post for certain projects (eg: unfinished/not-started projects)